Spectral Conditions for the Ingleton Inequality: Preliminaries

-We will call collection $\Xbf$ \emph{$\delta$-uniform} if $\Xbf$ is $\delta$-regular and random variable $X_{I}$ is $\delta$-uniform for every $I\in2^{[n]}$.
-In the context, where the particular value of $\delta$ is not important we say that a tuple is \emph{quasi-uniform} or \emph{quasi-regular}, respectively.
+We say that a collection $\Xbf$ is \emph{$\delta$-uniform} if $\Xbf$ is $\delta$-regular and for every $I\in2^{[n]}$ random variable $X_{I}$ is $\delta$-uniform.
+In the context where the particular value of $\delta$ is not important or not specified, we say that a tuple is \emph{almost-uniform} or \emph{almost-regular}, respectively.